giotramu/stylelint-config/README.md

 ## Usage

-Create a `.stylelintrc.js` or `stylelint.config.js` file in the project root and grab the right configuration based on the CSS environment you want to support.
+Create a `stylelint.config.js` file in the project root and grab the right configuration based on the CSS environment you want to support.

 Lint CSS or PostSCSS: